Estonian Consul Held In Russia Over classified Documents - UrduPoint

 The FSB security service said consul Mart Latte was "caught red-handed while receiving classified documents from a Russian national" and detained for activities "incompatible with the status of a diplomatic worker" and "openly hostile" to Russia.

-"Measures will be taken against the foreign diplomat in accordance with the rules of international law," said the statement, provided to Russian news agencies.
+"Measures will be taken against the foreign diplomat in accordance with the rules of international law," said the statement.

 The Baltic states of Estonia, Latvia and Lithuania, which were ruled by Moscow during Soviet times, are EU and NATO members and among the fiercest international critics of Moscow.

-Russia and Western countries have engaged in a series of diplomatic expulsions and exchanged espionage claims since the start of this year.
+Russia and Western countries have engaged in a series of diplomatic expulsions and mutual espionage claims as tensions spiralled since the start of the year.

+Moscow in April expelled four diplomats from the Baltic states in a tit-for-tat response to a wave of expulsions of Russian diplomats in central and eastern Europe.

+Those expulsions were made in solidarity with the Czech Republic, which expelled 18 Russian diplomats after accusing Moscow's secret services of being behind a fatal explosion at an arms depot in the country's east in 2014.